macgyver121/Independent_study_DADS/README.md

 ## 2.Prepare data and preprocessing code

+The code starting for ingest the raw data, prepared by delete the duplicate row, concatinate the dataset and preprocessing data.

-the process for this step is following:
+The process for this step is following:

 1. ingest_data_bypytchat.ipynb: the code for ingest Live comment Data from YouTube MorningNEWsTV3 by Pytchat
 2. delete_duplicate_data.ipynb: the code for delete duplicate row with the same authorName and message